-This option would tax the "unrelated business income" of tax-exempt organizations in New York City-income from a regularly conducted business of a tax-exempt organization that is not substantially related to the principal exempt purpose of the organization.
+This option would tax the "unrelated business income" of tax-exempt organizations in New York City-income from the regularly conducted business of a tax-exempt organization that is not substantially related to the principal purpose of the organization which qualified it to receive the exemption.
 For example, a tax-exempt child care provider that rents its parking lot every weekend to a nearby sports stadium would be taxed on this rental income because it is regularly earned but unrelated to the organization's primary mission of providing child care.

 Unrelated business income has been taxed for over two decades by both the federal government and New York State, but it is not taxed by New York City.
-Based on Internal Revenue Service (IRS) data on federal unrelated business income tax revenue in 2011 and local earnings data, an unrelated business income tax (UBIT) for tax-exempt entities in New York City having the same 8.85 percent tax rate as the city's general corporation tax would generate an additional \$15 million annually.
-Establishing a city UBIT would require the approval of the state Legislature in Albany.
+Based on Internal Revenue Service (IRS) data on federal unrelated business income tax revenue in 2013 and local nonprofit earnings data, an unrelated business income tax (UBIT) for tax-exempt entities in New York City at the same 8.85 percent tax rate as the city's general corporation tax would generate an additional \$12 million annually.
+Establishing a city UBIT would require the approval of the state legislature in Albany.